Blacks Harbour, New Brunswick

-Blacks Harbour is a community in the incorporated rural community of Eastern Charlotte, New Brunswick, Canada.
+Blacks Harbour is a community in the rural community of Eastern Charlotte, New Brunswick, Canada.
 It held village status prior to 2023.
 It is on a harbour of the same name opening onto the Bay of Fundy.
 It is 15 kilometres southeast of the town of St. George, 3 kilometres west of Beaver Harbour and 56 kilometres east from the town of St. Stephen on Route 176.

 History

 Blacks Harbour's exact origin is unknown, possibly an early family name.
 Post office dates from 1889.

 On 1 January 2023, Blacks Harbour amalgamated with St. George and all or part of five local service districts to form the new incorporated rural community of Eastern Charlotte.
 The name Blacks Harbour remains in official use.